iodigital-com/io-technology/data/blog/benefits-of-functional-programming.md

 ## Memoization

-Another benefit of functional programming is called memoization[^18].
+Functional programming allows for a technique called memoization[^18].
 Since functions are expected to be pure and therefore deterministic we can cache the output of computationally expensive function calls.

 ```javascript